 There are two standard approaches.
-(1)~Summarize the efficiency by a weighted average over the composite alternative (the weights might correspond to a Bayesian prior on the alternative).
-This is analogous to the GRO criterion in \citet{grunwaldEtal24}.
-(2)~Summarize performance by the minimum efficiency or the maximum regret over the composite alternative.
-This is analogous to the REGROW criteria of \citet{grunwaldEtal24}.
-A second generalization is to use a functional of the distribution of $n_\tau$ other than its expected value.
-For example, efficiency could be defined with respect to the 80th percentile of $n_\tau$.
-Such a definition would bring sequential efficiency more in line with the traditional, fixed-size notion of \textit{power}, reflecting the sample size at which the test has a high probability of rejecting the null.
-While stopping-time percentiles can be estimated by simulation, efficiency with respect to expected sample size is more amenable to analysis and optimization.
+(1)~Summarize performance by a weighted average over the composite alternative; this is analogous to the GRO criterion in \citet{grunwaldEtal24}; (2)~Summarize performance by the minimum efficiency over the composite alternative; this is analogous to the REGROW criterion of \citet{grunwaldEtal24}.